coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 });
 ```

-To test our `Storage.sol` contract on the built-in HardHat network, run the following command:
+To test our `Storage.sol` contract on the built-in Hardhat network, run the following command:

 `npx hardhat test --network hardhat`